Loading course content...

 }But, what if you have a more complex HTML structure?

 For example, here we have two blocks, <div> and <section>, each with its own paragraphs.
-How can we make the paragraphs inside have different styles?
+How do we assign different styles to the paragraphs?

 <div>